 And although certification isn’t necessarily a requirement for working as a legal nurse consultant, many employers prefer to work with nurses who hold a certification from the American Legal Nurse Consultant Certification Board (ALNCC).

 #6.
 Lactation Consultant

-If you believe that breastfeeding is an important start to babies life and want to help develop the bond between mothers and babies, then becoming a lactation consultant might be a wonderful next career step for you!
+If you believe that breastfeeding is an essential start to babies’ life and want to help develop the bond between mothers and babies, then becoming a lactation consultant might be a great next career step for you!
 Especially if you have had your own experiences with breastfeeding and want to share both your clinical knowledge and personal experience as a breastfeeding mother.
-Breastfeeding can be a highly personal and emotional experience – helping a new baby get a positive start in life could be a very fulfilling and exciting career.
+Breastfeeding can be a highly personal and emotional experience – helping a new baby get a positive start in life could be a fulfilling and exciting career.

 What a lactation consultant does:

 - Helps mom and baby develop a healthy bond